Kuuuube/ankihaptics/README.md

 - `Show Answer` Duration in seconds to activate for when flipping a card.

+### Streaks

+Streaks apply to all connected devices and are calculated per-card.
+Breaking a streak on one card does not mean streaks on all cards are broken.

+- `Again Button` If unchecked, the again button breaks streaks.
+If checked, the again button adds to streaks.

+    - `Strength` and `Duration` Strength and duration to multiply by when pressing the again button in a streak.

+- `Hard Button` If unchecked, the hard button breaks streaks.
+If checked, the hard button adds to streaks.

+    - `Strength` and `Duration` Strength and duration to multiply by when pressing the hard button in a streak.

+- `Good Button` If unchecked, the good button breaks streaks.
+If checked, the good button adds to streaks.

+    - `Strength` and `Duration` Strength and duration to multiply by when pressing the good button in a streak.

+- `Easy Button` If unchecked, the easy button breaks streaks.
+If checked, the easy button adds to streaks.

+    - `Strength` and `Duration` Strength and duration to multiply by when pressing the easy button in a streak.

+- `Minimum Length` Minimum number of streak adding buttons to press for streak multipliers to activate.

+- `Maximum Length` Streaks past this length will no longer increase the multiplier.
+The last highest multiplier stays in effect until the streak is broken.

+- `Maximum Time` Maximum time to look back to find whether a streak is present for a card.

 ## Config Values

 For advanced users only.
 Accessible through `Tools` > `Add-ons` > `Anki Haptics` > `Config`.
 Restarting Anki is recommended after changing config values.